Samson-Dai/clip_proj/README.md

 ```
 sbatch sample_submission.sh
 ```
-This part will produced 3 output files:
+This part will produce 3 output files:

--`pe_clip.fq.merged.bam`  A merged .bam files for 2 replicated to call peak on.
+-`pe_clip.fq.merged.bam`  A merged .bam file for 2 replicated to call peak on.
 -`initial_peaks.bed` A .bed initial peak file for [RCAS](https://academic.oup.com/nar/article/45/10/e91/3038237) to perform functional analysis on.
 -`homer_peaks_annot.txt` The annotated peaks.